hbhassen/jaspic-saml-module/docs/MODULE-CONFIG.md

 ## Create `module.xml`

-Place the following descriptor next to the jar files:
+Place the following descriptor next to the jar files.
+The Jakarta EE 10 module names shipped with WildFly 31 are used to stay compatible with JDK 17 and the default distribution:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>